Washington denies U.S.-led coalition hit Syria army camp

 Colonel Steve Warren, a Baghdad-based spokesman for the U.S.-led coalition, said the alliance had conducted four strikes in the Deir al-Zor province on Sunday, all against oil well heads.

-"Our strikes were approximately 55 kilometers (35 miles) southeast of Ayyash.
+"Our strikes were approximately 55 kilometres (35 miles) southeast of Ayyash.
 We did not strike any vehicles or personnel targets.
 We have no indication any Syrian soldiers were near our strikes," he said.

-A U.S. defense official, who declined to be named, dismissed the idea that the coalition would target the Syrian military.
+A U.S. defence official, who declined to be named, dismissed the idea that the coalition would target the Syrian military.

 "We are not at war with the Assad regime and have no reason to target the Syrian Army," the official said.
 "We are aware that Russia conducted long-range bomber strikes into Syria (on Sunday)."

-Another U.S. defense official said Deir al-Zor was among the locations Russia had targeted on Sunday.
+Another U.S. defence official said Deir al-Zor was among the locations Russia had targeted on Sunday.
 Russian officials were not immediately available for comment.

-The U.S.-led coalition first launched air strikes against Islamic State in Syria in September 2014, after beginning aerial operations against the group in neighboring Iraq the previous month.
+The U.S.-led coalition first launched air strikes against Islamic State in Syria in September 2014, after beginning aerial operations against the group in neighbouring Iraq the previous month.

 Its strikes have regularly targeted Deir al-Zor province in eastern Syria, most of which is held by Islamic State, including oilfields that are a source of income for the militant group.